 Commit to Continuous Marginal Improvement

-The good news is that cash forecasting does not need to deliver absolute accuracy to provide significant value.
+The good news is that cash flow forecasting does not need to deliver absolute accuracy to provide significant value.
 However, to derive maximum value from their forecasting process an organisation needs to commit to a policy of continuous marginal improvements in accuracy rather than attempt to generate results that are expected to be 100% correct, all of the time.
 Rolling cash forecasts facilitate the shift to a policy of continuous marginal improvement.
 Unlike traditional fixed term forecasting where it is easy to get disheartened when projections seem wildly off the mark, rolling cash forecasts changes the mind-set to one focused on learning and not dwelling on the past

 Measure, Understand and Move-on

 To achieve continuous marginal improvement using a rolling cash forecast consider following the MUM (Measure, Understand and Move-on) principle:

 1) Measure – “If it can’t be measured it can’t be fixed.”
 Ensure that a process shows how accurate forecasts are on a business unit and line item basis.
 This helps focus attention on problem areas.

-2) Understand – Accurate measurement allows interrogation of the component parts of a forecast and through direct dialogue with business units, an understanding of where and why forecasting inaccuracies occur can be developed and the tweaks considerations necessary to drive improved forecasting accuracy can be made.
+2) Understand – Accurate measurement allows interrogation of the component parts of a forecast and through direct dialogue with business units, an understanding of where and why forecasting inaccuracies occur can be developed and the tweaks considerations necessary to drive improved cash forecasting accuracy can be made.